steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 ## 2. Refactor it

-Previously, we could make the official Warp example work and learnt each part of it.
+Previously, we could make the official Warp example work and learnt details of each part.

 We will refactor the example by using functions instead of the closure used there.
 When you end the process, the whole project will be simialr to this.